Fire World: Part Two

-Harlan steps through the door and they both see that they have all aged. harlan says that when he started his experiment, everyone connected to it aged and Mr Henry obviously died because of ageing.
-The experiment failed and Harlan was devastated by what he had done.
-Knowing that he will be arrested and taken away by Re:movers he gives David a micropen, that he says has all the relevant information that he needs.
-The re:movers come in.
-They assess Mr Henry and conclude that he died of natural causes.
-Aunt Gwyneth comes in and they see that she too has aged slightly.
-Gwyneth sees that Harlan passed David something and when she demands to see it, David quickly imagineers it into a gold wedding ring and explains his father wanted him to give it back to his mother.
-She explains that she is taking Harlan away and that Eliza has called for David to be released and brought back, where she and his sister are waiting for him.
-Gwyneth explains that Rosa cannot go, because she can only leave the librarium if she is called.
-Because her parents have died from the time quake and she has been officially declared an orphan, no-one can call her.
-Gwyneth states that the Librarium is under the Aunts control for now whilst they complete an evaluation and get a new curator.
+An aged Harlan arrives and shares that he started an experiment, which failed but caused everyone connected to age, which caused Mr. Henry's death.
+Knowing that he will be arrested, he gives David a micropen, which contains all the information that he needs.
+An aged Aunt Gwyneth and explains that she is taking Harlan away and that Eliza has called for David to be released and brought back, where she and his sister are waiting for him.
+Gwyneth explains that Rosa cannot go, because she can only leave the Librarium if she is called.
+Because her parents have died from the time quake, no one can call her.
+Gwyneth states that the Librarium is under the Aunts' control for now whilst they complete an evaluation and get a new curator.
 She summons two Aunts; Primrose and Petunia.
 Whilst David is walking away Rosa calls that if he does not stay with her, she will never let him come back.
-David promises that he will return and changes the ring back to the micropen.
+David promises that he will return.

-Meanwhile, up on floor 108 Azkiar has flown to Aurielle to tell her that he has seen humans on the upper floors.
-Aurielle asks whether it was Mr Henry and the answer is 'no', and Azkiar tells her it was David.
-This confirms that something has happened to everyone involved and connected to the experiment because even the fire birds feel and look different.

-After Azkiar has told Aurielle about the ageing incident, Aurielle tells him she must meditate on the matter and Azkiar, angry with her, flies up to the tapestry.
-Looking at it he sees two humans and makes the connection that two of the humans are David and Rosa, and that they were the ones who had been found on floor 43.
+Meanwhile, up on floor 108, Azkiar tells Aurielle that he has seen humans on the upper floors, specifically David and Rosa.
+The Firebirds have experienced the aging as well, and they discuss the incident.
+Aurielle tells him she must meditate on the matter and Azkiar, angry with her, flies up to the tapestry.
+Looking at it, he sees two humans and realizes that they are David and Rosa.